apollostream/apollostream.github.io/_posts/2025-12-24-Brady-GOAT.md

 **The upshot:** Yes! ... and no....

+Over the years, I'd done this Brady-GOAT analyses a dozen times or so, and it would always say "Yes, that's true."
+But it wasn't until I beefed up BFIH to adopt a "multi-paradigm" approach did it give a different take: "Maybe Jerry Rice is the GOAT."
+Read on to see why.

-This is one of those analyses that really makes you appreciate the "multi-paradigm" approach that BFIH takes.
+This is one of those analyses that really makes you appreciate the multi-paradigm approach that BFIH takes.
 It adopts a baseline paradigm -- i.e. viewpoint or perspective -- to set its background knowledge and biases as context, to pose hypotheses, assign priors, decide what evidence to pursue, and assess likelihoods of the evidence with respect to each hypothesis.
-However, t doesn't stop ther.
+However, it doesn't stop there.
 It also probes alternative viewpoints (paradigms) and does the same.
 It then synthesizes the results.
-A viewpoint can come to the party with different priors and likelihoods but they must all agree upon what hypotheses are considered and what constitutes evidence -- the same set of observable facts.
+Each viewpoint can come to the party with different priors and likelihoods but they must all agree upon what hypotheses are considered and what constitutes evidence -- the same set of shared observable facts.

-Over the years, I'd done this Brady-GOAT analyses a dozen times or so, and it would always say "yes, that's true."
-But it wasn't til I beefed up BFIH to include the multi-paradigm analysis did it give a different take: "Maybe Jerry Rice is the GOAT."
-Read on to see why.

 Below is its plain-language synopsis of its findings, followed by a link to the full BFIH analysis.